JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

    * @returns {Promise<T>} A promise to the rendered object */ renderObject<T> (item: RenderItem): Promise<T>

+  /** Retrieves information about the selected variant for a rendered item.
+This
+   * will only return a result when rendering the item required a variation
+   * selection.
+If item has been used for multiple calls to a render routine
+   * the result of the first operation will be returned; use selectedVariations
+   * to see all results.
+   * @param {RenderItem} item The item to retrieve the selected variant for
+   * @return {Promise<SelectedVariation>} A promise to the selected variation */ selectedVariation (item: RenderItem): Promise<SelectedVariation>

+  /** Retrieves information about all selected variations for rendered item.
+This
+   * will only return a result for items that required a variation selection
+   * during rendering.
+Results are ordered by the ordering of the calls to render
+   * routines.
+   * @return {Promise<SelectedVariation[]>} A promise to the selected variations */ selectedVariations (): Promise<SelectedVariation[]>

   /** The locale the resource manager uses */ readonly locale: string